nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ## Appendix 1: The Text Editor
 Since your code is stored entirely as text files on your computer, you'll want a nice text editor.
 Our instructions showed you how to use `nano`, a terminal-based text editor that you'll find on almost every computer.
 However, there are a few others that the team uses.
 Text editors are like the Microsoft Word of the programming world, except they come packed with all kinds of handy dandy features to make writing code a cinch.

-### Atom
-While I prefer Sublime Text (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
-If this is you, [Atom](https://atom.io/) is a good choice because it's free and intuitive to use with its defaults, yet highly customizable.

-Former teammate Geoff Hing kept Atom on hand in case he was pairing with someone not familiar with vim, his favored text editor.

 ### Sublime Text
 [Sublime Text](https://www.sublimetext.com) is another GUI-based editor with a nice interface and some [customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).